The Perfect Age of Rock 'n' Roll: Cast

 The film also featured appearances by rocker Billy Morrison and blues musicians Pinetop Perkins, Hubert Sumlin Willie "Big Eyes" Smith, Bob Stroger and Sugar Blue.

 Production

 Production took place in New Jersey, New York City and Los Angeles.

 Reception

-Rotten Tomatoes reported that none of the 14 critics who reviewed this film gave it a positive review, with an average rating of 2.7/10.
+The film has an approval rating of on Rotten Tomatoes.
+It was reported that none of the 14 critics that reviewed the film gave it a positive review, with an average rating of 2.7/10.
+On Metacritic, the film has a weighted average score of 31 out of 100 based on nine critics, indicating "generally unfavorable" reviews.